 The ICES advice provides an indication of the volume of fishery removals which is appropriate for the current stock status in the form of recommended catches in the upcoming year.
-Latest advice indicates that when the MSY approach is applied, catches from 1 November 2023 to 31 October 2024 should be no more than 20 583 tonnes.
-The catch forecast is for the period 1 October to 30 September, and ICES considers that this forecast sufficiently approximates the TAC period and that it can be used directly for management purposes for the period 1 November 2023-31 October 2024 (ICES 2023a,2023b).
+Latest advice published in 11 October 2024, indicates that when the MSY MSY approach and precautionary considerations are applied, there should be zero catches from 1 November 2024 to 31 October 2025.
+The zero-catch advice is the result of the 5th percentile of SSB in the 4th quarter of 2025 forecasted to be below Blim.
+The decrease in SSB is driven by below-average recruitment in 2021 and very low recruitment in 2023 and 2024.
+The catch forecast is for the period 1 October to 30 September.
+ICES considers that this forecast sufficiently approximates the TAC period and that it can be used directly for management purposes for the period 1 November 2024 to 31 October 2025 (ICES 2024a,2024b).